Bernard Howlett: Military career

 In October 1940 Howlett was promoted to temporary lieutenant colonel and assumed command of the 6th Battalion, RWK, then serving as part of the 36th Infantry Brigade.
-The brigade was trained in amphibious warfare in Scotland and took part in the amphibious landings at Algiers in November 1942 before advancing across North Africa to Tunis, taking command of 36th Brigade as acting brigadier during December 1942 and, temporarily, 139th Brigade in March 1943.
+The brigade was trained in amphibious warfare in Scotland and took part in the amphibious landings at Algiers in November 1942 before advancing across North Africa to Tunis.
+Howlett took command of the 36th Brigade as acting brigadier during December 1942 and, temporarily, the 139th Brigade in March 1943.
 He led the brigade in the attack on Longstop Hill and was awarded the Distinguished Service Order (DSO) for his brigade's success in North Africa.

-He fought in the invasion of Sicily in July 1943 and was awarded a bar to his DSO for the brigade's part in the Battle of Centuripe in August.
+Howlett fought in the invasion of Sicily in July 1943 and was awarded a Bar to his DSO for the brigade's part in the Battle of Centuripe in August.
 The brigade then took part in the invasion of Italy in September.
 Howlett was promoted to lieutenant colonel on 24 November 1943, still acting as brigadier.
 36th Brigade was engaged with the enemy along the River Sangro at the time and Howlett was killed by German artillery fire on 29 November at Santa Maria Imbaro.
 He had gone forward on horseback to visit his forward troops and was caught in the artillery fire.
-He was 44 and had been due to be promoted to major-general to command a division in the Normandy landings.
+He was 44 and had been due to be promoted to major general to command a division in the Normandy landings.
 Howlett is buried in the Sangro River War Cemetery.
-He was posthumously mentioned in dispatches.
+He was posthumously Mentioned in Despatches.